 WINNERS LIST: To receive information regarding the winner(s) for the Promotion, send a self-addressed stamped envelope to Sponsor at the address listed below.
 Please reference the Designtex Sweepstakes with your request.

-SPONSOR: , 200 Varick Street, 8th Floor, New York, NY 10014
+SPONSOR: The Design Tex Group Inc., 200 Varick Street, 8th Floor, New York, NY 10014

 © 2018 The Design Tex Group Inc. All rights reserved.